Ironman-analyst/Course_data_engineering/README.md

-# Course_data_engineering
-My hometasks

 Hallo!

-Here, to this folder I will put answers my hometasks.
+Here, to this folder I will put answers for my hometasks.